Coreoz/Plume/plume-web-jersey-info/README.md

 </dependency>
 ```

-Services
+Features
 -------

-### HealthCheckService
+### HealthCheckBuilder
-The `HealthCheckService` provides a simple API to monitor the health status of your application.
+The `HealthCheckBuilder` provides a simple API to monitor the health status of your application.

 - `registerHealthCheck`: Register your health checks
-- `isHealthy`: run the registered health checks and return the health status.
+- `registerDatabaseHealthCheck`: Register the built-in database health check
+- `build`: create a health status provider

 Usage example: